Base Map for Supply and Waste Utility Companies

 - Designed for supply and waste utility companies

 - Easy handling and documentation of company assets

-- Same structure as Smallworld sector-specific modules
+- Same structure as Smallworld sector-specific data models

 - Extensive catalogue for depicting objects

 - Optimised for queries and analyses